hhannine/superpaper/README.md

   - Control Superpaper in the background from the tray menu or with hotkeys.
 - Call it from the [command-line](./docs/cli-usage.md)
   - Perspectives cannot be configured or used through the CLI currently.

-**Note**: You might have to set your OS to `span` the wallpaper so it is displayed correctly:
-- On Windows: Personalization -> Background -> Choose a fit -> Span.
-- Gnome: tweak-tools or gsettings in terminal: `gsettings set org.gnome.desktop.background picture-options spanned`

 ## Troubleshooting